Morning Musume: 2005-2006: 7th generation

-In mid-2006, the group performed the musical Ribbon no Kishi.
+In mid-2006, the group performed the musical Princess Knight.
 Ai Takahashi took the main role; the secondary role was played by alternating members.
 There was also a mini-concert at the end of each performance, which served as Ogawa's real "leaving concert"—the Wonderful Hearts 2006 concert was initially intended for Konno's departure only, although Ogawa wore a special outfit and read her leaving comments as well.
 As for Ribbon no Kishi, an album with a selection of songs was released: Ribbon no Kishi The Musical Song Selection.

 In mid-2006, Tsunku announced the audition for the eighth generation, called Morning Musume Happy 8 Audition.
 The audition started on August 27, 2006, and ended in Tokyo on October 22, 2006.
-On December 10, 2006's Hello!
-Morning, it was announced that the only new member was Aika Mitsui.
-The show had a piece of audition footage each week leading up to December 10, 2006.
+On December 10, 2006, it was announced through Hello!
+Morning that the only new member was Aika Mitsui.
+The last single release in 2006 was "Aruiteru".

-The last single release in 2006 was "Aruiteru", which was a huge hit.
-It was the first single at the number one spot after 3½ years (their last number one hit being "As for One Day".)
 The song's lyrics were credited for its success, with lines like "walking, you're not alone because everyone's here with you, praying for peace".
-It was a bit of a turn from the hyperactive singles the group had been releasing.
-Tsunku's group, Sharan Q, also made a rock cover of this song.

-Their first mini-album, 7.5 Fuyu Fuyu Morning Musume Mini!, was released in December.
-It featured five tracks by solo and/or smaller combinations of group members.
-It also featured the single "Aruiteru".
+Their first extended play, 7.5 Fuyu Fuyu Morning Musume Mini!, was released in December.